Reference 01 — Data format

 Why no priority bits

 There are no priority bits in opt.
 Priority is a transport-time, per-link, non-coherent concern; the L2 header carries only coherent things or things every forwarder must see.
-Per-TLV priority bits would buy nothing that :settings.priority cached at the egress link doesn’t already cover.
+Per-TLV priority bits would buy nothing that the subscription’s cached priority at the egress link doesn’t already cover (RFC-0022 §3.A bits 2-4; a per-vertex knob until then, because one vertex fanning out to a CAN peer and a WebSocket peer has no single priority to hold).
 See 02-graph-model.md §the six-layer model — priority lives at L4.

 Length encoding